How 'Grinch Bots' Are Ruining Online Christmas Shopping - Slashdot

 You can blame these scripts/bots all you like for product shortages, but I guarantee they'll continue to happen even if all of them are somehow magically prevented from running.

-The companies actually building the products are known to limit how many are produced after doing the marketing, knowing full well that shortages drum up more interest and free publicity than making sure t
+The companies actually building the products are known to limit how many are produced after doing the marketing, knowing full well that shortages drum up more interest and free publicity than making sure there's plenty of supply.
+(When supply is plentiful, a lot of people decide to buy some other product instead that they feel is going to be harder to obtain as a gift.
+They figure, "Eh...
+I can easily get one of THOSE things any time, and judging by how many are on shelves?
+It'll probably go on sale by then too.")

+Sounds nice, but in reality it doesn't happen a whole lot.
+Give a company the chance to sell however much they can as fast as they can and they will.
+This all has to do with inventory stock piling.
+Sure you can start to stock pile 6 months before xmas, but that costs money to warehouse them.
+Time from make to sell is in one of the most important metrics.

+Not to mention just because you may want X units for xmas doesn't mean the factories can deliver them.

 I'm sorry, but...
 (Score:3)